jimtough/docker-mastery-course/README.md

 * change startup command instead of using command specified in image's Dockerfile

 `docker container run --publish 8080:80 --name webhost -d nginx:1.11 nginx -T`

+## lab - getting a shell inside containers (without SSH)

+This lab explores alternatives to adding SSH support to your container/image.

+### Run container with `-it` option

+This is actually two separate CLI options:
+* -i : interactive mode (keeps STDIN open even when nobody is connected)
+* -t : enable pseudo-TTY

+Try this as an example:
+`docker container run -it --name proxy nginx bash`

+In the command above, 'bash' is executed as a command inside the container, opening a new bash shell.
+This overrides any default commands that were defined in the Dockerfile for this image!

+Because we started the container in `-it` mode, our command line will be left connected to the bash shell.
+When you're done issing commands inside the container, type `exit` to exit the bash shell and the interactive mode.

+NOTE: In the example above, we did not run in `--detach` mode.
+When you exit interactive mode (exit the shell) the container will stop, because there is nothing running after you exit bash.

+### Start an existing container with `-ai` option

+This is actually two separate CLI options:
+* -a : attach STDOUT/STDERR
+* -i : attach container's STDIN

+Try this example on the stopped container from above:
+`docker container start -ai proxy`

+The container should be in the exact state that you left it when you stopped it earlier.

+### Run 'bash' in an existing container with `-it` option

+You can execute a command inside a running container with `docker container exec`.
+When combined with the `-it` option, you can execute a shell command and then just use the shell as you normally would on a server.

+Example that executes a bash shell inside a running container:
+`docker container exec -it nginx bash`